Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 Currency Forecasts related to GBP/EUR

-GBP/EUR Outlook: The GBP/EUR exchange rate is currently under pressure, trading below its recent average and near 30-day lows.
+GBP/EUR Outlook: The GBP/EUR exchange rate is likely to decrease as it is currently trading near its recent lows and just below its 90-day average.

 Read forecast